Rednal: History

 In 1924, the Birmingham tram system was extended along the central reservation of the Bristol Road South to the new Rednal Terminus, with a branch to Rubery.
 The new line drew thousands of visitors from the city and all over the Black Country to Rednal and the Lickeys at weekends and on bank holidays.
 There are records of crowds as far back as the Rose and Crown up Rose Hill on busy Sundays, as families queued for the trams to take them home.
 The trams were removed when the trams were replaced by buses in 1953, but the terminus turning circle and its extensive waiting shelter remained in situ until well into the 1960s, and it is believed that they continued to be used by the buses on bank holidays.
 The original tram station offices are now used as a Chinese restaurant.
 A small development of retirement homes and a carpark were built on the site of the terminus, but several short lengths of tramlines are still visible on front gardens and pathways.

 In preparation for the Second World War, deep shelter tunnels were dug alongside Rednal in 1936 to accommodate up to 15,000 people.
 The main tunnels were under the South Works and were also driven under the Flying Ground through the sandstone towards the Cofton Hackett aircraft factory, a task undertaken by an army of mining engineers.
 The tunnels were large enough to admit 3-ton lorries.
-The tunnels under the South Works were intended to be used mainly ands air raids, but although some machine tools were installed, allowing work to continue.
-The tunnels under the airfield and the Cofton factory were designed for use during the assembling aero engines and even aircraft but they also contained a St John's Ambulance Station, staffed by first-aid qualified factory workers.
-Used in later years for moving partially-completed cars around the site, the tunnels still exist under the demolished factories, and many photographs taken by 'Subterranean Britain' explorers have surfaced on the Internet.
+The tunnels under the South Works were intended to be used mainly in air raids, but some machine tools were installed, allowing work to continue.
+The tunnels under the airfield and the Cofton factory were designed for use during the assembling of aero engines and even aircraft, but they also contained a St John's Ambulance Station, staffed by first aid qualified factory workers.
+Used in later years for moving partially-completed cars around the site, the tunnels still exist under the demolished factories.